Building Large-Scale English-Romanian Literary Translation Resources with Open Models: Discussion

-\textbf{Open-Source Model Potential:} Off-the-shelf open-weight models, especially at smaller scales (e.g., Gemma-3-1B-it), achieve modest performance on literary translation out-of-the-box.
-Our findings confirm that parameter-efficient fine-tuning (e.g., with LoRA) on high-quality synthetic data can substantially improve performance, as evidenced by the increase in BLEU and LLM rubric scores post fine-tuning.
-However, even with these improvements, open models still generally underperform their proprietary counterparts in both n-gram overlap and qualitative judgment, reflecting a persistent gap that may only close as open models and open data scale further.
-Importantly, the efficiency and deployability of these models (being small and license-permissive) make them attractive for on-device or local inference, enabling broader access to literary translation technology.
+\item \textbf{RQ3 (Evaluation Rigor and Automation):} Addressed through the use of an automated LLM-as-a-judge rubric (Section~\ref{sec:eval}) combined with a cross-family bias check (Section~\ref{sec:bias-check}).
+We find that LLM-based evaluation provides useful and interpretable quality signals for this task, with stable system rankings across independent judge families.
+A targeted pilot human substudy with one independent Romanian native speaker (Section~\ref{sec:human-substudy}) found the automated rankings to be directionally consistent with informed human judgment; broader human validation with multiple annotators remains a direction for future work, as discussed in Section~\ref{sec:threats}. \end{itemize}

+\paragraph{Quality--Cost Trade-offs.} Across the evaluated baselines, GPT-o3 attains the highest rubric scores and is therefore a natural choice for producing silver-standard reference translations in our pipeline.
+While GPT-4.1 and GPT-o3 share the same visible token pricing, the effective cost of GPT-o3 can be substantially higher when hidden reasoning tokens are billed as output tokens (Section~\ref{sec:costs}).
+These results underscore the importance of benchmarking translation systems in the target domain and under a transparent cost model, rather than selecting systems based solely on model size, recency, or nominal token prices.

+\paragraph{Open-Source Model Potential.} Off-the-shelf open-weight models, especially at smaller scales (e.g., Gemma-3-1B-it), show limited performance on English--Romanian literary translation without adaptation.
+Parameter-efficient fine-tuning with LoRA on the \tftwoenroFifteenK corpus yields consistent improvements under both BLEU (relative to the GPT-o3 reference) and rubric-based evaluation, most notably for the 4B and 12B models.
+At the same time, under the evaluation setting used here, proprietary systems remain stronger overall.
+The practical value of the adapted open models lies in their deployability: they can be hosted locally, quantized with limited loss under the rubric, and used in cost-constrained environments where API-based translation is impractical.

-\textbf{Error Analysis:} Our qualitative review, corroborated by automated LLM-based evaluations, shows that even top-performing systems occasionally produce literal translations, unusual word choices, or minor syntactic issues.
-For less-optimized models, more significant issues arise, including dropped details, awkward phrasing, and in some cases grammatical or semantic errors (e.g., incorrect gender or tense in Romanian).
-Such patterns are consistent with prior findings in MT for creative domains~\citep{lommel_multidimensional_2014, papineni_bleu_2002}.
-These observations reinforce the need for domain-adaptive fine-tuning and suggest that future efforts should include both expanded training corpora and more linguistically informed evaluation.
+\paragraph{Error Patterns in Literary Translation.} Qualitative inspection and rubric rationales indicate that even top-performing systems occasionally produce overly literal renderings, unusual lexical choices, or minor syntactic artifacts.
+Lower-capacity or untuned models exhibit more frequent omissions, awkward phrasing, and agreement errors (e.g., gender or tense mismatches in Romanian).
+These observations are consistent with the general challenge of evaluating and optimizing MT for creative domains, where fidelity, style, and discourse structure interact in non-trivial ways.
+They further motivate domain-adaptive fine-tuning and evaluation protocols that consider more than surface-level lexical similarity.